 The expected mortality is estimated as the number of deaths that can be expected when there are no serious health threats or epidemics.
-The mortality is typically higher in the winter due to respiratory pathogens and severe cold, and lower during the summer.
-Periods, when increases in the mortality can be expected, include times with higher risk of epidemics of certain infectious diseases such as influenza, RS virus, COVID-19 or extreme temperatures.
-Since several of these diseases are common, the expected mortality should be understood as the best level of mortality we can expect to achieve.
+The mortality is typically elevated in the winter due to respiratory pathogens and severe cold, and lower during the summer, though there may be periods with heatwaves and associated elevated mortality in the summer.
+Periods, when elevated mortality can be expected, include times with higher risk of epidemics of certain infectious diseases such as influenza, RS virus, COVID-19 or extreme temperatures.
 This means, for example, that in wintertime, the mortality is rarely at the expected level since there are often circulating infections that can affect the mortality.

 The purpose of the monitoring itself is to detect increases in mortality without unnecessary delays.
-Therefore, the expected number of deaths must be based on periods with favourable conditions.
+Therefore, the expected number of deaths must be estimated on periods with no expected elevated mortality.
 The expected number of deaths is estimated, using a statistical model, based on the number of deaths registered in the previous five years during periods of the year when elevated mortality is rarely observed.
 Typically, this involves week 16 through 25 in the spring and week 37 through 44 in the fall.
 In all cases, expected mortality will include seasonal variations.
-However, at the moment, when data from the three pandemic years (2020-2022) are excluded from the estimations, the oldest data currently used is up to 8 years old.
+Further, at the moment, when data from the three pandemic years (2020-2022) are excluded from the estimations, the oldest data currently used is up to 8 years old.
 See note on “The European mortality is at an expected level after 3 years of the COVID-19 pandemic and data from spring 2023 and onwards will from now on be included in the estimations of the expected mortality” in the bulletin.

-It should be noted that the expected mortality is estimated separately for the total population and for each age group.
+It should be noted that the expected mortality is estimated separately for the entire (all ages) population and for each age group.
 This means that the summed expected deaths in the age groups may not necessarily be identical to the expected number of deaths calculated for the entire population (all ages).

 There is a certain delay in the registration of deaths.
-Therefore, the registered deaths are adjusted (projected) for this delay based on the previous registration pattern.
+Therefore, the registered deaths are adjusted for this delay based on the pattern in previous registrations.

-When the mortality has been statistically unusually high compared to optimal conditions (interpreted as two or more standard deviations higher than the expected level) for three consecutive weeks, the mortality is increased.
-The three-week rule is used to ensure that the elevated mortality is real and not just a random variation in the data.
-If the mortality has been four or more standard deviations higher than the expected level for three consecutive weeks, it is referred to as substantially increased.
+When the mortality has been unusually high compared to the expected mortality (interpreted as two or more standard deviations higher than the expected level) for three consecutive weeks, the mortality is defined as increased.
+The three-week rule is used to ensure that the elevated mortality is real and not just a random variation.
+If mortality has been four or more standard deviations higher than the expected level for three consecutive weeks, it is defined as substantially increased.
 The magnitude of the elevated mortality compared to the expected mortality is called excess mortality.

-If the mortality is increased for three consecutive weeks, excess mortality can be calculated by subtracting the expected number of deaths from the corrected registered number of deaths.
-If the corrected registered number of deaths is lower than the expected number of deaths, it is called negative excess mortality.
+If mortality has been increased for three consecutive weeks, excess mortality can be calculated by subtracting the expected number of deaths from the corrected registered number of deaths.
+If the corrected observed number of deaths is lower than the expected number of deaths, it is called negative excess mortality.

-The mortality surveillance system is established to detect changes quickly and in a timely manner in the populations’ health status.
+The mortality surveillance system is established to detect changes quickly and in a timely manner.
 To be timely, the surveillance system uses all deaths regardless of cause.
-Since the surveillance system is based on a statistical model, it cannot reveal other characteristics of those who have died.
-Therefore, the surveillance system cannot say anything about the cause of a possible increase in mortality, only that there is an increase.
+Therefore, the surveillance system cannot say anything about the cause of a possible elevation in mortality, only that there is an elevated mortality.